-You can find my preprints on the servers of Calculus of Variations and Geometric Measure Theory at Pisa and arxiv.org
+You can find my preprints on the servers of Calculus of Variations and Geometric Measure Theory in Pisa and arxiv.org

 Apart from Maths...

 I volunteered for many years at Studies Without Borders, among other duties coordinating their scholarship programme for students from the Northern Caucasus Region.
-Our scholarship programme has won the 2011's Rector's award for extraordinary achievement of a student organization.
+The programme has won the 2011's Rector's award for extraordinary achievement of a student organization.
 Read my reportage on Chechnya here.

 On the right are some (infrequent) updates about my activities, both in maths and elsewhere.
 For more frequent research updates, see my research page.
 For more details and recent talks or conferences I attended, see Activities